rakesh8874/rakesh8874/README.md

 - 🧑‍💻 I’m a Full Stack Developer
 - 🌱 familiar With Front End & Backend Techonologies.
 - 👯 Always Eager To Learn New Technologies.
-- 🤔 I’m looking for Opportunities in The Field Of Techonologies, MySQL/MongoDB Databases.
+- 🤔 I’m looking for Opportunities in The Field Of Techonologies.
-- 💬 Ask me about: Front End Technologies, Backend Technologies,
+- 💬 Ask me about: Front End Technologies, Backend Technologies, MySQL/MongoDB Databases.
 - 📫 How to reach me: rakeshtiwari887429@gmail.com, +919354425997
 -  My Portfolio: https://rakeshtiwari-1997.web.app/